xu-chiheng/Note/Tool/_patch/llvm/README.txt

-on Cygwin
-stage 0 : GCC 13.2.0 or GCC 11.4.0 (pre-installed) at /usr, Clang 8.0.1 (pre-installed) at /usr does not work stage 1 : Clang 16.0.6
-stage 2 : Clang 16.0.6
-stage 3 : Clang 16.0.6
+on Cygwin, Clang 8.0.1 (pre-installed) at /usr does not work, can't be used to build LLVM. stage 0 : GCC 11.4.0 (pre-installed) at /usr stage 1 : Clang 16.0.6 stage 2 : Clang 16.0.6 stage 3 : Clang 16.0.6